 "He must understand he will always be the subject of provocation, like all greats.
 In learning, he will deal a blow to the ploys of opponents, but otherwise he will always be provoked at their hands."

-Addressing reporters at a separate event, the 55-year-old expanded: "He's one of our important players, but must also carry the attitude of a team player.
+Adressing reporters at a seperate event, the 55-year-old expanded: "He's one of our important players, but must also carry the attitude of a team player.

 "He is not the same as others in media terms.
 We have champions like Gianluigi Buffon and Andrea Pirlo, but he gets the most attention.

-"Youngsters readily identify with him, disregarding his color.
-The fact they consider him a new Italian symbol who breaks down the barriers of race."
+"Youngsters readily identify with him, disregarding his colour.
+The fact is they consider him a new Italian symbol who breaks down the barriers of race."

-Italy is currently preparing for its opening Confederations Cup clash with Mexico next Sunday.
+Italy are currently preparing for their opening Confederations Cup clash with Mexico next Sunday.